 We’re up in the Highlands with this one, and have selected our top 10 bagpipe songs for a wedding!
 We’ve added some information about each tune, giving you a little backstory you may not have known before.
 We’ve also included some clips from our Encore bagpipers to show you just what they can do.

 Most songs for bagpipes are Scottish (but not all), and are often traditional tunes that have been passed down for generations.
 That said, the sound of the bagpipes are truly timeless: the immemorial sound of Scotland.
 Bagpipes are also a mainstay of Scottish weddings, and are usually played to pipe in the bride to ceremony.
 A wedding bagpiper can also play as guests arrive.

 A very popular tune for bagpipers, it is notorious for its relative difficulty and use as a competition march.
+Seeing a piper play this one is certainly something special.
 The original melody, a 2/4 march, had been attributed to a composer from the 1800s.
 This song will certainly set the mood for a highland wedding, especially if you want to be piped into the ceremony.

-Encore bagpiper, Matthew McRae, performing Highland Cathedral in traditional Highland dress
+Encore bagpiper, Matthew McRae, performing Highland Cathedral in traditional full Highland dress

 The Skye Boat Song